taocpp/json/doc/Binding-Traits.md

 By default, the Object traits' `to()` and `consume()` functions will throw an exception when they encounter an unknown Object key while converting a Value, or parsing some input, respectively.

-This can be changed by using `tao::json::binding::basic_object` instead of `tao::json::binding::object`, and passing `tao::json::binding::for_unknown_key::CONTINUE` as template parameter in the appropriate place (instead of `tao::json::binding::for_unknown_key::THROW`).
+This can be changed by using `tao::json::binding::basic_object` instead of `tao::json::binding::object`, and passing `tao::json::binding::for_unknown_key::skip` as template parameter in the appropriate place (instead of `tao::json::binding::for_unknown_key::fail`).

 With this change, unknown keys will be ignored.